DamianGillessen1989/personal-portfolio-dg/README.md

 Given the nature of the portfolio and the lack of text-based content, considerable emphasis was placed on structuring the pages to sustain user attention and engagement:

-Color Palette:
+Colour Palette:

 - Light Grey
 - Grey
 - Navy Blue
 - White

 As an avid night-mode user, I wanted to design the page from scratch with night-mode in mind.
 A dark background was chosen to reduce visual strain and elevate the prominence of images and light text was chosen to accompany the theme.
-The color scheme was meticulously crafted to deliver a visually pleasing and cohesive experience and images of a colourful and engaging nature were also included.
+The colour scheme was meticulously crafted to deliver a visually pleasing and cohesive experience and images of a colourful and engaging nature were also included.

 Typography: